WICG/pending-beacon/explainers/beacon_api.md

-*   The beacon should be sent at or close to page unload time.
+*   The beacon should be sent at or close to document discard time.
     *   For frozen pages that are never unfrozen, this should happen either when the frozen page is removed from memory (bfcache eviction), or after a developer-specified timeout (using the `setPageHideTimeout` method described below)
     *   For browser crashes, forced app closures, etc, the browser should make an effort to send the beacons the next time it is launched (guarantees around privacy and reliability here will be the same as the Reporting API’s crash reporting).
 *   The beacon destination URL should be modifiable.
 *   The beacon should be cancelable.
-*   The beacon should be visible to (and blockable by) extensions.
+*   The beacon should be visible to (and blockable by) extension, to give users control over beacons if they so choose (as they do over current beaconing techniques).

 ## Design

 Our basic idea is to extend the existing Javascript beacon API by adding a stateful version.
-Rather than a developer calling navigator.sendBeacon(), the developer registers that they would like to send a beacon for this page when it unloads, and the browser returns a handle to an object that represents a beacon that the browser promises to send on page unload (whenever that is).
+Rather than a developer calling navigator.sendBeacon(), the developer registers that they would like to send a beacon for this document when it gets discarded, and the browser returns a handle to an object that represents a beacon that the browser promises to send on document discard(whenever that is).
 The developer can then call methods on this registered beacon handle to populate it with data.
 Then, at some point later after the user leaves the page, the browser will send the beacon.
 From the point of view of the developer the exact beacon send time is unknown.

 ### JavaScript API